U.S. sanctions whack Russia's rouble, Turkey's lira free-falls

-LONDON (Reuters) - Alarm bells were ringing on Thursday as harsh new U.S. sanctions drove drove down Russia’s rouble Turkey’s lira plunged as worries mounted that Ankara was sliding towards a full-blown economic crisis.
+LONDON (Reuters) - Alarm bells were ringing on Thursday as new U.S. sanctions drove down Russia’s rouble and worries that Turkey was sliding toward a full-blown economic crisis battered the lira.

-A rally in Chinese stocks had helped Asia offset the latest escalation in the Sino-U.S. trade war overnight after Beijing matched the latest U.S. sanctions, but too much was going on nearby for Europe to remain unscathed.
+A rally in Chinese stocks had helped offset the latest escalation in the Sino-U.S. trade war overnight after Beijing matched the latest U.S. sanctions, but too much was going on nearby for Europe to remain unscathed.

-London’s FTSE , Frankfurt’s DAX and Paris’ CAC40 were down 0.7 percent, 0.3 percent and 0.4 percent respectively, while German government bonds rose in broad grab for safety.
+London’s FTSE , Frankfurt’s DAX and Paris’ CAC40 were down 0.7 percent, 0.3 percent and 0.4 percent respectively, while German government bonds rose in a broad grab for safety.

-Wall Street futures pointed to a steady start to New York trading but that was deceptive.
+Wall Street futures pointed to a steady start in New York but that was deceptive.
 The main fireworks were in the currency markets.

 The Russian rouble sank after Washington said it would impose fresh sanctions because it had determined that Moscow had used a nerve agent against a former Russian agent and his daughter in Britain, something the Kremlin denies.